Child, Youth and School Services (CYSS)

 - Home School Program

-CYS Services provides support to registered children and youth that are home schooled by providing access to activities and facilities such as Youth Technology Labs (YTL).
+CYS Services provides support to registered children and youth that are home schooled by providing access to activities and facilities such as Youth Technology Labs (YTL) and Youth Gymnasium.

 Contact your School Liaison Officer to begin.